entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

         en: My Title # The title in English

 ## Languages
-This descriptor contains a *list* of languages to enable during the installation process.
+This descriptor contains a *list* of Languages to enable during the installation process.
-Even if you need to include a single language, the descriptor should be formatted as a list anyway

 **Language descriptor.yaml.**
     - code: en